ragnarlevi/GTST/ReadMe.md

 * **normalize**: bool, normalize kernel?

 If the user has data matrices then the method <code>estimate_graphs</code> can be used beforehand to estimate graph samples using sklearn graphical lasso the inputs are:

 * **X1,X2**: two numpy arrays.
-* **window\_size**: integer that controls how many samples are used to estimate each graph.
-That is window_size = 50, means that the first 50 samples are used to estimate the first graph, the next 50 graphs are used to estimate the second and so on.
+* **window\_size**: an integer that controls how many samples are used to estimate each graph.
+That is window_size = 50, which means that the first 50 samples are used to estimate the first graph, the next 50 graphs are used to estimate the second and so on.
 If the window size is not divisible by the total length of the data arrays then the remainder will be skipped.
 * **alpha**: float, Regularization parameters in a list or a single float.
-If list then EBIC will be used to select best graph.
+If a list then EBIC will be used to select the best graph.
 * **beta**: float.
 EBIC hyperparameter.
 * **nonparanormal**: bool, should data be nonparanormally transformed?
 * **scale** bool , should data be scaled?